tsquarius/key-mania/notes.md

 ## Background

-``Keyboard Revolution`` is a simple game based off of the popular Dance Dance revolution.
+``KeyMania`` is a simple game based off of the popular Dance Dance revolution.
 Arrows flow across the screen (from bottom to top) and when the arrows approach a fixed zone, the player needs to press the corresponding arrow key on the keyboard.